 Upcoming Prohibition Events

 $5 for 5 samples.
-Includes 3 alcoholic and 2 non-alcoholic samples (or 5 non-alcoholic samples).
-Tickets available at the door.
+Includes 4 beer and 1 soda sample (or 5 soda samples).
+Limited tickets available at the door.

 New breweries and distilleries are opening in Minnesota at a rate not seen since prior to Prohibition.
 Local brewers/distillers will visit the History Center, where you can chat with them, sample their products and learn more about the recent boom in hand-crafted beer, soda and liquor.